 Following the estimation of cultivation cost, a profitability analysis was undertaken to evaluate the economic performance of cashew farming in the South Konkan region.
 Gross returns, net returns, and Benefit–Cost (B:C) ratios were calculated under Cost-A, Cost-B and Cost-C frameworks.
 The comparative profitability across Ratnagiri, Sindhudurg and the regional average is presented in Table 4.

 The average cashew yield was 14.47 quintals per hectare in Ratnagiri and 15.05 quintals per hectare in Sindhudurg, with a regional mean of 14.76 quintals per hectare.
-Sindhudurg therefore recorded slightly higher productivity, reflecting relatively favourable agro-climatic conditions and improved orchard management practices.
+Sindhudurg therefore, recorded slightly higher productivity, reflecting relatively favourable agro-climatic conditions and improved orchard management practices.
 Correspondingly, gross returns were higher in Sindhudurg (₹1,80,856) than in Ratnagiri (₹1,71,846), while the regional average stood at ₹1,76,330, demonstrating the positive relationship between productivity and farm income.
-Cultivation cost varied across districts.
+Cultivation costs varied across districts.
 Cost-A was ₹33,953 in Ratnagiri and ₹18,768 in Sindhudurg, indicating a relatively higher dependence on hired labour and purchased inputs in Ratnagiri.
 Under Cost-B, the cost was ₹83,515 and ₹69,970, respectively, with a regional mean of ₹76,881.
 When family labour was included (Cost-C), total cost increased to ₹96,993 in Ratnagiri and ₹1,00,526 in Sindhudurg, while the regional average was ₹98,903.

-Net returns remained higher in Sindhudurg across all cost concept.
+Net returns remained higher in Sindhudurg across all cost concepts.
 Over Cost-A, net returns were ₹1,62,088 in Sindhudurg and ₹1,37,893 in Ratnagiri, with a regional average of ₹1,49,829.
 Over Cost-B, returns were ₹1,10,886 and ₹88,331, respectively, while under Cost-C, they were ₹80,330 in Sindhudurg and ₹74,853 in Ratnagiri, with a regional mean of ₹77,427.
 The Benefit–Cost ratio further highlights Sindhudurg’s economic advantage.
 Over Cost-A, the ratio was 9.64 in Sindhudurg and 5.06 in Ratnagiri, with a regional average of 6.65.
 Under Cost-B, the ratios were 2.58 and 2.06, respectively, while under Cost-C, they were 1.80 in Sindhudurg and 1.77 in Ratnagiri, with a regional mean of 1.78.
 Overall, the profitability indicators suggest that cashew cultivation is economically viable in the South Konkan region, with Sindhudurg district exhibiting relatively higher economic efficiency and returns per unit cost.

 Table 1.
 Per hectare cost of cashew cultivation in Ratnagiri district